 "Amelia died in 1995 at the age of seventeen.
 Often, I find myself taking photographs for her because she did not have the chance to see all of God's beauty that she should have.
 I share them because I know that she would want you to see all the beauty around us each day, and that she would tell you to take it all in."

-Elliott and his wife are co-founders of The Amelia Center, a grief assistance center for parents who have lost children and children who have lost siblings.
+Elliott and his wife, Jerrie, are co-founders of The Amelia Center, a grief assistance center for parents who have lost children and children who have lost siblings.
 It is a community outreach department of Children's Health System Of Alabama.
-Now over twenty years old, the Center has brought renewed hope to over 13,000 individuals.
+Now nearly twenty-five years old, the Center has brought renewed hope to over 13,000 individuals.